Apiquet/DepthEstimationAnd3dMapping/model/depth_estimation/README.md

 ## Some research

-The models were found on the kitti dataset benchmark: http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction
+The models were found on the KITTI dataset benchmark: http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction

-### Metrics used in kitti dataset benchmark
+### Metrics used in KITTI dataset benchmark

 * SILog error : "defined to measure the relationship between points in the scene irrespective of the absolute global scale" (from https://arxiv.org/pdf/2009.09934.pdf)